Hannan201/207-Group-Project/README.md

 `./gradlew run`

-To build a native image (such as an .exe for Windows) you can use this.
+To build a native image (such as an .exe for Windows) you can use this:

 `./gradlew `